Welcome to www.Collegefootballfan.com

 06- Number of games among seven FBS games attended in 2013 decided by seven points or less

-Rematches 2013 still to come - Last season Penn State clobbered Illinois in Champaign, 35-7.
+Rematches 2013 - Last season Penn State clobbered Illinois in Champaign, 35-7.
 As we said, this year could be even worse for the Illini in State College.
 However, there are a host of other games we'll be attending this season where last year's results were very competitive.
 Based on last season's scores, we should see some good grudge matches.
 Here were the results of last season's games between schools we'll see play this season:

 Wake Forest 49 - Army 37 (this year WFU 25 Army